 If you are up to hiking on Maui, consider your training level and the trip's length first and only then the natural phenomena you want to see.
-Hiking on Maui allows you to choose everything from lush forests to dried volcanic routes on 700 sq miles (1812 sq km) island.
+Hiking on Maui allows you to choose everything from lush forests to dried volcanic routes on a 700 sq miles (1812 sq km) island.
 Most parks here have free admission and parking.
 Instead, you can make a charitable contribution to support their development.

-Pipiwai Trail in Haleakala National Park takes around four hours to explore.
+Pipiwai Trail in Haleakala National Park takes around four hours to complete.
 The route can't be confused with any other due to the famous bamboo forest, where you can literally lose the feeling of time.
 Numerous waterfalls and tropical gulches only confirm the Pipiwai Trail's status as one of the best on the island.

 ‘Iao Valley Trail